Martyrs of Otranto: Commentary

-The dead would have included those who died both during the fall of the city and in the aftermath of the siege, including residents of Otranto, which had a population of about 6,000, and people in the surrounding area.
-Various interpretations have been given of the events that led to their deaths.
+The dead would have included those who died both during the fall of the city and in the aftermath, including residents of Otranto, which had a population of about 6,000, as well as people in the surrounding area.
+Various accounts have been given of the events that led to their deaths.
 Some modern historians such as Nancy Bisaha and Francesco Tateo have questioned details of the traditional account.
 Tateo notes that the earliest contemporary sources describe execution of up to 1000 soldiers or citizens, as well as the local bishop, but they do not mention conversion as a condition for clemency, and martyrdom is not mentioned in contemporary Italian diplomatic dispatches or Ottoman chronicles.
-Bisaha argues that more of Otranto's inhabitants were likely to have been sold into slavery than to have been slaughtered.
+Bisaha argues that more of Otranto's inhabitants were likely to have been sold into slavery in the Ottoman Empire than to have been slaughtered.

-However, other historians such as Paolo Ricciardi and Salvatore Panareo have argued that in the first year after the martyrdom there was no information about the massacres in the contemporaneous Christian world, and it was only later, after Otranto had been reconquered by the Neapolitans, that it was possible to get details of the massacre from the local survivors who had seen it.
+However, other historians such as Paolo Ricciardi and Salvatore Panareo have argued that no information from the city reached the Christian world in the first year after the martyrdom, and only after Otranto had been reconquered were details of the massacre recounted by local witnesses.

-The contemporary Ottoman historian Ibn Kemal indeed justified the slaughter on religious grounds.
-One modern study suggests that it may have been a punitive measure devoid of religious motivations that was exacted to punish the local population for putting up a stiff resistance, which delayed the Ottoman advance and enabled the King of Naples to strengthen local fortifications.
-Intimidation and warning to other populations not to resist may also have entered the invaders' calculations.
+The contemporary Ottoman historian Ibn Kemal explicitly justified the slaughter on religious grounds.
+Modern authors suggest it may have also have served as an exemplary punishment on the local population for its stiff resistance, which delayed the Ottoman advance and enabled the King of Naples to strengthen local fortifications.

-After deciphering documents in the state archives at Modena, the author Daniele Palma suggests the executions were the result of failed diplomacy.
-The records reference bank transfers and payment negotiations for captives after the siege of Otranto.
-With a typical ransom of 300 ducati, about three years' worth of earnings for a normal family, Palma says that those killed were likely farmers, shepherds and others too poor to raise the ransom.
+From examining state archives at Modena, Daniele Palma suggests a pecuniary motive for the executions.
+The records reference bank transfers to ransom Otranto captives, with a typical ransom of 300 ducati, about three years' worth of earnings for a typical family.
+Those killed were likely farmers, shepherds, and others too poor to raise the ransom.